-4. PROCEDURE
+4 PROCEDURE

-On arrival at site the Contractor must follow the Trust's Policy and Procedure for the Management of Contractors together with the agreed methods of work.
-Prior to starting work the Contractor must attend an agreed location in order to sign in and obtain the relevant identification, information relating to the Contractor and their location of work must be entered onto the RCS system.
-All Contractors working on behalf of Doncaster and Bassetlaw Teaching Hospitals Foundation Trust will be expected to have attended Contractor Induction.
+On arrival at site the contractor must follow the Trust's Policy and Procedure for the Management of Contractors together with the agreed methods of work.
+Prior to starting work the contractor must attend an agreed location in order to sign in and obtain the relevant identification, information relating to the contractor and their location of work must be entered onto the Reset Contractor System (RCS).
+All contractors working on behalf of Doncaster and Bassetlaw Teaching Hospitals Foundation Trust will be expected to have attended Contractor Induction.

-4.1 Choosing a Contractor
+4.1 Procuring contractor Services